Watch: Man caught shoplifting from Dorchester store aggressively loads groceries into trunk

 An employee said that she saw a man leaving the store with a full cart of items that had not been paid for.

-She followed the man to his car and confronted him, but he continued throwing the items into his car.
-He then ran into the passengers seat, and he and another suspect fled.
+She followed the man to his car and confronted him, but he continued throwing the items into his trunk.
+He then ran into the passenger’s seat, and he and another suspect fled.

 The man is described as a white male with a goatee wearing a grey shirt, brown shorts, white shoes, and black sunglasses.
 The driver was also a white male, wearing a grey tank-top and black hat.